Care Bundles for COPD

 COPD Care Bundle Case Study

-Birmingham Heartlands Hospital have shared their experience of introducing COPD Admission and Discharge Care Bundles with aim of improving care and reducing readmissions for patients admitted with acute exacerbations of COPD.
+Birmingham Heartlands and Royal Liverpool University Hospitals have shared their experience of introducing COPD Admission and Discharge Care Bundles with aim of improving care and reducing readmissions.
 See the Respiratory Futures website for further details.

 COPD Care Bundles Research Project